Today’s article is a post by Brother Jared Scolaro from back in 2015.

 See, sometimes God gives me more joy and abundance than I know what to do with, and it’s easy to love and praise Him.
 Other times, I’m faced with a difficult circumstance, person, or limitation, and it’s just plain hard to understand why God would put that in my life.

 If Santa, being just a man, knows how to give good gifts, how much more will our Father who is in heaven give good things to those who ask Him?
-(See Matthew 7:11 for the accurate scripture).
+(Matthew 7:11).

 What I’m coming to realize is that sometimes God’s will for my life is frankly not what I would wish for.
 Often times it’s just the opposite.
 However, if I truly believe that God only gives good gifts as He says He does, then when I face a less-than-ideal situation, I can know that it is for a good purpose.